Lord-14/pyweather/README.md

 # pyweather
 A simple weather app made with Python

+Features:
+- Tells current weather and temperature(F)
 TODO LIST:
-- Finish GUI
-- Add API
-- Make real readme
+- Make background dark when its night time and bright when its daytime
+- get location time